Developer guide - Part 1: Distributing ROS apps with snaps

 - A containerised solution: snaps bundle all our dependencies and assets in one package, making our application installable on dozens of Linux distributions and across distro versions.
 We won’t even have to install anything else on our robots’ operating system, no dependencies, not even ROS if we are using it.

-- Strict confinement: snaps are designed to be secure and isolated from the underlying system and other applications, with dedicated interfaces to access the host machine.
+- Strict confinement: snaps are designed to be secure and isolated from the underlying system and other applications, with dedicated interfaces to access specific resources of the host machine, or of other snaps.

 - CI/CD integration: the creation of snaps can be integrated into our CI pipeline, making the updates effortless.